HIPERFIT/hiperfit.github.com/_posts/2013-11-19-hiperfit-fall-activities.md

 Interfaces](/pdf/typelets_final.pdf).
 The papers are available from the [HIPERFIT Publication page](/publications.html).

-In December, HIPERFIT researchers and student will be going on a retreat where they will work together on a series of topics, including credit value adjustments, household finance, fusion for streaming, and a backend for the HIPERFIT L language.
+In December, HIPERFIT researchers and students will be going on a retreat where they will work together on a series of topics, including credit value adjustments, household finance, fusion for streaming, and a backend for the HIPERFIT L language.